-We need to know the spatial and temporal behaviors of earthquake’s rupture in order to study about the physics of earthquake sources.
+We need to know the spatial and temporal behaviors of the earthquake’s rupture in order to study the physics of earthquake sources.

-This is one of the fundamental methods proposed by Professor M. Kikuchi and Professor Hiroo Kanamori [Link] to calculate teleseismic body-wave inversion for modelling the earthquake source.
+This is one of the fundamental methods proposed by Professor M. Kikuchi and Professor Hiroo Kanamori [Link] to calculate teleseismic body-wave inversion for modeling the earthquake source.

-Nowadays, there are so many methods and approaches to get more information about the detailed rupture process.
-A very good paper review has been done by Professor Satoshi Ide [Link 1, Link 2] entitled “Slip Inversion” as a book chapter in Treatise on Geophysics [Link].
-This paper gives us more detail explanation and development history of the methods/theories about slip inversion of earthquake.
+Nowadays, there are many methods and approaches to computing more information about the detailed rupture process.
+An excellent paper review has been done by Professor Satoshi Ide [Link 1, Link 2] entitled “Slip Inversion” as a book chapter in Treatise on Geophysics [Link].
+This paper provides us detail explanation and development history of the methods/theories about slip inversion of the earthquake.

-There is also a very helpful book written by Prof. Agustin Udias, Prof. Raul Madariaga, and Prof. Elisa Buforn, entitled “Source Mechanisms of Earthquakes, Theory and Practices” [Link].
-This book also gives us the more detail theories, methodology and some technical issues to provide the source mechanism of the earthquake.
+There is also a helpful book written by Prof. Agustin Udias, Prof. Raul Madariaga, and Prof. Elisa Buforn, entitled “Source Mechanisms of Earthquakes, Theory, and Practices” [Link].
+This book also provides the detail theories, methodology, and some technical issues to provide the source mechanism of the earthquake.

 You can also see some finite fault model database that I have compiled before.
 [Click Here].